 New single-family dwelling and duplex projects should be submitted directly through the Permit and Development Portal.
 This does not include decks, porches, screened porches, garages, or alterations/repairs.
+Detached ADUs are also considered a single-family dwelling.
 All projects are reviewed for compliance with the Raleigh development code and North Carolina state building code.

 Before Submitting an Application

 Detailed code review will not begin until application submittals have been deemed complete by customer service staff.
 It is important that all required information is submitted for a project, and it is the applicant’s responsibility to be informed on the prerequisites below:

 - You must be registered in the permit portal before you can manage your project, pay fees, or schedule inspections.
 Learn more about how to register on our portal help page.

 - All contractor information (General contractor and sub-contractors) must be entered into the portal when submitting the project.